OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/monitoring-setup.md

 We will use [Prometheus](https://github.com/coreos/kube-prometheus) and [Grafana](https://github.com/grafana/grafana) for monitoring our Kubernetes cluster with GPUs.

 Firstly, we need to deploy [Helm](https://helm.sh/) in our cluster.
+Helm is the package manager for Kubernetes.
 Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

 1. Switch to your `master` node and run the following commands to create a service account named `tiller` for Helm:
 ```sh